-If you don’t already have strict instructions from your spouse-to-be about what engagement ring they’d like or if you’re looking for inspiration for yourself, keep reading to explore our helpful engagement ring guide.
+The ultimate symbol of commitment, choosing the right engagement ring when asking someone you love to spend the rest of their life with you is an important decision!
+There are so many factors to consider, so if you don’t already have strict instructions from your spouse-to-be about what engagement ring they’d like or if you’re looking for inspiration, keep reading to explore our helpful engagement ring guide.

 How to choose an engagement ring

-The most important thing to remember when buying an engagement ring is that it’s got to feel right for whoever is wearing it.
+The most important thing to remember when buying an engagement ring is that it has to feel right for whoever is wearing it.
 It should feel like it was made just for them and be an extension of their style and personality.

 So, when it comes to our top engagement ring tips, these are three key things we recommend you consider first: